HL7/smart-app-launch/input/pages/brands.md

 }
 ```

-Dereferencing the `patientAccessBrandBundle` URL above would return a Brand Bundle.
+Dereferencing the `userAccessBrandBundle` URL above would return a Brand Bundle.

 ##### Must-Support Definition (`MS`) and Data Absent Reasons